Egg prices skyrocketing as customers panic shop during coronavirus crisis

-Americans are stockpiling eggs during the coronavirus pandemic as they cook more meals at home and that’s leading to supply shortages and a spike in prices at some supermarkets.
+(WHTM) — Americans are stockpiling eggs during the coronavirus pandemic as they cook more meals at home, and that’s leading to supply shortages and a spike in prices at some supermarkets.

 According to the most recent Nielsen data, egg sales went up 44% for the week ending March 14 compared with a year ago.